Economy of the Song dynasty: Agriculture

+Expansion

 There was a massive expansion of ploughland during the Song dynasty.
 The government encouraged people to reclaim barren lands and put them under cultivation.
 Anyone who opened up new lands and paid taxes was granted permanent possession of the new land.
 Under this policy, the cultivated land in the Song dynasty is estimated to have reached a peak number of 720 million mu (48 million hectares) and was not surpassed by later Ming and Qing dynasties.

 Irrigation of arable land was also greatly fostered during this period.
 Prominent statesman and economist Wang Anshi issued the Law and Decree on Irrigation in 1069 that encouraged expansion of the irrigation system in China.
 By 1076, about 10,800 irrigation projects were completed, which irrigated more than 36 million mu of public and private land.
 Major irrigation projects included dredging the Yellow River at northern China and artificial silt land in the Lake Tai valley.
 As a result of this policy, crop production in China tripled.
 Agricultural yields were about 2 tan (a unit of about 110 lb) of grain per mu during the Song dynasty, compared with 1 tan during the early Han and 1.5 tan during the late Tang.